simboden/BVtkNodes/docs/BVTKNodes.rst

 2. `tkeskita/bvtknodes <https://github.com/tkeskita/BVtkNodes>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Upgraded and developed version for Blender 2.80 (or newer) using VTK 8.1.2.
-Please use latest released version of Blender for this version.
+Upgraded and developed version for Blender 2.8 series using VTK 8.1.2.
+Please use latest stable version of Blender for this version.

 .. note::